Archive for the 'film' Category

 Consider too how Ford presents Abraham Lincoln as the great uniter.
 In Young Mr. Lincoln, Ole’ Honest Abe resolves a legal struggle between two brothers, meant to prefigure the brother-against-brother rivalry that the Civil War would embody, by discovering a hidden injustice that was perpetuated against them both.
 In The Iron Horse, President Lincoln unifies east and west by supporting the Transcontinental Railroad.

 To further emphasize unity, Ford addresses racism in films like Sergent Rutledge.
-In Grapes of Wrath, Ford combats prejudice against Okie drifter types by making them so sympathetic.
+In Grapes of Wrath, Ford combats prejudice against Okie drifter types by making them sympathetic.
 Oh yeah, and to make that film he partnered with producer Darryl F. Zanuck, who was … wait for it … a Republican!

 That’s right ladies and gentlemen, John Ford, a progressive liberal, partnered with a prominent Republican, and in the process Ford made one of his best films and did something good for the country.
 Surprising right?!
 Who knew that sort of craziness happened back in the day?